1949–50 St. Francis Terriers men's basketball team

 The 1949–50 St. Francis Terriers men's basketball team represented St. Francis College during the 1949–50 NCAA men's basketball season.
-The team was coached by Daniel Lynch, who was in his second year at the helm of the St. Francis Terriers.
+The team was coached by Daniel Lynch, who was in his second year as head coach of the St. Francis Terriers.
 The team was a member of the Metropolitan New York Conference and played their home games at the Bulter Street Gymnasium in their Cobble Hill, Brooklyn campus and at the II Corps Artillery Armory in Park Slope, Brooklyn.

 Last season the Terriers were the first team in the New York City area to have a basketball game televised, and this season the Terriers had six games televised on WPIX and WOR-TV from the II Corps Artillery Armory.